ev1lbunny/tf-aws-pi-hole/README.md

 # !!!!
 DISCLAIMER !!!!

-All code is currently designed to run within aws free tier.
-However there are still certain costs associated with running infra in aws.
+All code is currently designed to run within aws.
 All costs are down to the responsibility of the aws account owner.
 If you dont know/understand what this is deploying.
 Dont deploy it.
 There may be running costs involved with elastic ips/storage/keypairs that you as the aws account owner would be responsible for.